Seagate/cortx/doc/LocalVMSetup.md

 Verify the system time is current, if not set it to the current time using the `timedatectl` utility.

 ## You are now all set to use this VM for either Mero or S3 development.

+## Notes:
+* Port Forwarding
+  The VM does not have a window manager, so if you find it restrictive to use, enable port forwarding.
+Here's a link which explains how to do it in Virtual Box: https://www.techrepublic.com/article/how-to-use-port-forwarding-in-virtualbox/ .